riban-bw/nanoKONTROL-Config/README.md

 Click the "Send Scene" button to upload to the nanoKONTROL.

 Click the "Write Scene" button to save the scene to the nanoKONTROL's internal persistent memory.

+# Dependancies

+The application is written in Python3 and tested on GNU/Linux.
+It should run on any platform that can meet the following dependancies:

+- jack
+- tkinter
+- PIL
+- PIL Image

+On a DEBIAN based system the following may install the required Python modules:

+`apt install python3-jack-client python3-tk python3-pil python3-pil-imagetk`